How Does Website Downtime Affect SEO?

 2. POOR QUALITY WEBSITE HOSTING:

 Your website could also be down because of poor-quality website hosting.
-Your hosting company will be a contributing factor to your website downtime if they lack quality requirements to host websites, irrespective of what number percentages of up-time they promised, you’ll still experience downtime and also the funny thing this is you will not really know the way much downtime your website is experiencing because the hosting company won’t share the precise amount of downtime your website encounter with you except you’ve got a web site monitoring software in situ.
+Your hosting company will be a contributing factor to your website downtime if they lack quality requirements to host websites, irrespective of what number percentages of up-time they promised, you’ll still experience downtime and also the funny thing is you will not really know the way much downtime your website is experiencing because the hosting company won’t share the precise amount of downtime your website encounter with you except you’ve got a web site monitoring software in situ.

 3. CMS ISSUES: